-Excalibur released the Micro Mag 340 for crossbow hunters that were looking for a reliable, durable, accurate and powerful crossbow and not having to pay top dollar for it.
-Excalibur’s Mag 340 is a crossbow from their micro series lineup.
-This means that it’s a smaller and not as powerful as other Excalibur crossbows like the Bulldog 440 or the Assassin 420 TD.
+Excalibur released the Micro Mag 340 for crossbow hunters that were looking for a reliable, durable, accurate, and powerful crossbow and not having to pay top dollar for it.
+Excalibur’s Mag 340 is a crossbow from their micro-series lineup.
+This means that it’s smaller and not as powerful as other Excalibur crossbows like the Bulldog 440 or the Assassin 420 TD.

 Excalibur previously released the Mag 340 under the name Axe 340.
 Due to conflicts with another brand/manufacturer, Excalibur made the decision to just change the name to Mag 340.
 It’s exactly the same crossbow, just sold under a different name now.

 The Excalibur Micro Mag 340 includes a Dead Zone Scope, Rope Cocking Aid, Air Brakes, Sound Deadening System, R.E.D.
 Suppressors, 1-Inch Scope Rings, 4-Arrow Quiver, 3 Quill Arrows w.
 100-Grains Field Points, and an Instruction/Owner’s Manual